boborbt/priority_queue_cxx/README.md

 ### Comparison with [em-priority-queue (1.1.2)](http://rubygems.org/gems/em-priority-queue)

-Notice that for this comparison, we perform 500.000 operations instead of 50.000 (the other two implementations were so slow that a higher number of operations was not an option).
+Notice that for this comparison, we perform 500.000 operations instead of 50.000 (the previous two implementations were so slow that a higher number of operations was not an option).

 ```ruby
 require 'fc'